What Happened to Teddy at Sarasota BluePearl Veterinary Hospital

 What I do know is this.

-When I arrived at BluePearl on Saturday morning — after Dr. Preston had finally given Teddy the antibiotics and steroids, and Teddy was, for the first time in 36 hours, peaceful — Dr. Wicinas was in the hospital.
-She saw me arrive.
-She did not speak to me.
+When I arrived at BluePearl on Saturday morning — once Dr. Preston had finally given Teddy the antibiotics and steroids, within 90 minutes, Teddy was, for the first time in 36 hours, peaceful and sleeping with me right by his side — Dr. Wicinas was in the hospital.
+She saw us arrive.
+She did not speak to us.
 She did not make eye contact.
-She did not acknowledge me in any way.
+She did not acknowledge us in any way.

 April 25, 2026